-SAUDI ARABIAN ACTIVIST HELD INCOMMUNICADO

-Saudi Arabian human rights defender Mohammad al-Otaibi has been detained incommunicado in Saudi Arabia since 28 May, after he was deported from Qatar.
-He is a prisoner of conscience and at risk of torture and other ill-treatment.
+SAUDI ARABIAN ACTIVIST DETAINED AFTER DEPORTATION Saudi Arabian human rights defender Mohammad al-Otaibi has been detained in Saudi Arabia since 25 May after he was deported from Qatar.
+He was travelling to Norway where he had been granted asylum.
+He is a prisoner of conscience.